 Saint-Malo in WW2

-The Cathedral of Saint Vincent ( AKA Saint-Malo Cathedral), the Saint-Aaron Chapel, the Saint-Sauveur Chapel are some of the most important places to visit.
-They were rebuilt several times and in them you can find much of Saint-Malo’s history.
+The Cathedral of Saint Vincent ( AKA Saint-Malo Cathedral), the Saint-Aaron Chapel, and the Saint-Sauveur Chapel are some of the most landmarks to visit in Saint-Malo.
+They were rebuilt several times and in them, you can find much of Saint-Malo’s history.